ioer-dresden/jupyter-book-nfdi4biodiversity/CONTRIBUTING.md

 If you see an orange dot next to the left icon, click to first `pull` changes:
 ![05_pull_changes.gif](resources/05_pull_changes.gif)
+_Fig.: Click on "Pull changes from remote"._

 Afterwards, `push` your changes to the remote.
 ![06_push_changes.gif](resources/06_push_changes.gif)
+_Fig.: Click on "Push changes to remote"._

 ## 4.6 Wait for the website to update